merajaprasad/ThreeTierApp-devops-project/README.md

 - Submit a Pull Request with a detailed description of your changes.

 ## Support and collaboration
+Thanks to [subham Laundhe](https://www.trainwithshubham.com/) helps to Create this Project.
 For any queries, please open an issue in the repository.

 ...